 Faculty, staff, and students must email firstname.lastname@example.org if they have been tested for COVID-19, confirmed to have COVID-19, or quarantined by a healthcare provider or local health department as a close contact of someone who is confirmed to be ill with COVID-19.

 Additional guidance on what to do if you have tested positive for COVID-19, come into contact with someone else who has tested positive, or have symptoms of COVID-19 is available on the COVID Testing and Public Health Guidance page on the UHS website.

 The indoor face covering requirement will be evaluated weekly by a team of physicians and scientists.
-Be sure to check the Princeton COVID Resources page for the most up-to-date information.
+Be sure to check the Princeton COVID Resources page and Guidance on Face Coverings for the most up-to-date information.